o Saturday 8am-11am: Race pack collection (overseas only - all Irish addresses will be posted their race numbers in advance)

 Run Kilkee withdrawal policy is as follows: Entry Fees are strictly non-refundable and you cannot defer to any subsequent events.
-However if you wish to cancel your registration you may do so for a 50% refund up to May 30th 2021.
-No refunds or cancellations are possible after May 30th 2021.
+However if you wish to cancel your registration you may do so for a 50% refund up to May 30th 2020.
+No refunds or cancellations are possible after May 30th 2020.
 Entries are strictly non-transferable, so you cannot give your entry to someone else.
-You may switch distances if required by contacting us before 30th May 2020.
+You may switch distances if required by contacting us beforehand.

 Do you accept volunteers to help out on the day?

 Absolutely, volunteers are an essential part of making the event run smoothly.
 Please contact us if you are interesting in lending a hand on the day and we will assign you to be part of the support team in areas including baggage reclaim, helping out at water stations, supporting the participants, handing out medals, etc. We’d love to hear from you, please get in touch.
 If your part of a community, sports or social group who would be interested in getting involved we would love to hear from you too, so please email us at email@example.com.